humanmade/altis-cloud/docs/afterburner.md

 To activate Afterburner on your environment, [create a support ticket](support://new) with the request.

-If Afterburner is enabled on your environment, an Afterburner item is added to the Query Monitor Toolbar Menu.
+Once Afterburner is enabled on your environment, an Afterburner item is added to the Query Monitor Toolbar Menu.

 ### Local Environments